Action Update as at April 2023

 Housing management team aware of Health and Social Care Connect at ESCC – can refer customers needing an assessment for a variety of needs including telecare.
 Customers can also self-refer.
 They will carry out a much wider assessment of need as part of this referral.

 Some of the main areas ESCC are concerned with are washing/dressing/mobility/safety.

 Providing online training to help tenants and leaseholders manage and sustain their tenancy

 Not proceeding but have pre-tenancy training which all new housing applicants will shortly have to undertake.
 Tenants can be referred to but we cannot make tenants undertake such training.

 Supporting and promoting money management courses offered by partners including those run via Street Learning

 No specific money management courses held in 19/20 due to lack of take-up but exploring with Street Learning partners.
 Covid impacted on courses that could be run as they had to move online.

-Spring 2022 GRH Training are now running Money Matters courses.
+In 2022 GRH Training provided Money Matters courses.